hey2022/pathfinding/README.md

 - `t` to set the `target node`
 - `c` to clear the board
 - `tab` to cycle which pathfinding algorithm to use (WIP)
-- `return` to run the pathfinding algorithm
+- `enter` to run the pathfinding algorithm